-The Office of Environment and Heritage (OEH) has been consulting with participants in the sector to better understand the work they do and the challenges they face, and to explore how the services they provide can be more effectively supported into the future.
+The Department of Planning, Industry and Environment (DPIE) has been consulting with participants in the sector to better understand the work they do and the challenges they face, and to explore how the services they provide can be more effectively supported into the future.
 Opportunities to comment on the Strategy closed 12 April 2019

 We prepared a strategy that: